shanefontaine/ethereum-wallet-comparison/README.md

 # ethereum-wallet-comparison

-## This was made as an internal reference made by the Authereum team.
+### Note This was made as an internal reference made by the Authereum team.
 It is not complete and is looking for additions.

 ## To contribute
-* Please make a PR to make any updates to your wallet or any known wallets.
+* Please submit a PR to make any updates to your wallet or any known wallets.

-## Table
+## Comparison

 |FIELD1|Authereum                    |Metamask|Portis                                       |Dapper|Argent|Coinbase Wallet|Status|Trust Wallet|Ledger|Gnosis Safe|ETHVault             |NiftyWallet|
 |------|-----------------------------|--------|---------------------------------------------|------|------|---------------|------|------------|------|-----------|---------------------|-----------|